-Career Connections is here to support you as you set goals for obtaining an internship.
-For personalized, one-on-one assistance, please call 253-535-7459 or visit Ramstad 112 to set up an appointment.
-To view current internship openings, log in to the Career Connections Opportunities Board.
+Alumni & Student Connections is here to support you as you set goals for obtaining an internship.
+To schedule an appointment for personalized, one-on-one assistance, or to view current internship openings, log in to the Opportunities Board.

 Did you know you can complete an internship and receive academic credit?
 Click here for more information.

-You must complete an online Learning Agreement.
+You must complete an online Learning Agreement to receive academic credit.
 Please submit your Learning Agreement via this link.

 Have you ever wanted to serve as an intern but you didn’t have the financial means to pursue it?
-At PLU, we believe all students should have a chance for any internship with the sky as the limit.
-Each year Career Connections solicits applications from qualified PLU students for the Krise Endowed Internship Fund, the Long Science, Technology & Society Endowed Internship Fund, the Heike A. Phelps Memorial Scholarship.
+At PLU, we believe all students should have the ability to participate in an internship.
+Each year Alumni & Student Connections solicits applications from qualified PLU students for the Krise Endowed Internship Fund, the Long Science, Technology & Society Endowed Internship Fund, the Heike A. Phelps Memorial Scholarship.
 To learn about about these dedicated PLU funds and external funding resources, please click here.

 Government agencies, for-profit corporations, small businesses, and non-profit organizations, who are not involved in political or religious activity may be eligible to participate in the State Work Study (SWS) program.
 Through SWS, the state contributes to the wages of work study student employees, so participating employers benefit from educated, motivated workers at a lower cost.
 Additional program information is available here.